faithfulalabi/Bitcoin_Price_Predictor/README.md

 ## Model Performance
-* I set my model accuracy goal as anything % greater than 50% since my goal was to be better dollar cost averaging.
-Plus I didn't want to spend too much time on the modeling since this was going to an end to end project.
+* I set my model accuracy goal as anything % more than 50% since my goal was to be better at dollar-cost averaging.
+Plus, I didn't want to spend too much time on the modeling since this was an end-to-end project..

 Prediction completed.
  Model Accuracy is: 53.5%